jpbernhardt/RobotFriends/README.md

 Hi and welcome to the Robot Friends projekt!
 This simple website is built using React framework and some simple CSS.

-To run the app just simply run `npm start` in the terminal when being in the source file directory.
+To run the app just simply run `npm start` in the terminal while being in the source file directory of this repo.

 ~ * ----- * ~